 Noel or Noelle

 Means ‘From the Old Oak Tree’.

-If you aren’t wanting to gender this one adding anything on the end (i.e. Oceanus, Oceana, Oceane), this name is, literally, all natural.
+If you aren’t wanting to gender this one adding anything on the end (i.e. Oceanus, Oceana, Oceane), this name is, literally, all natural, neutral baby names.

-Like the star formation, this name might have a male energy, but in reality, it’s a strong name with cosmic potential.
+Like the star formation, these neutral baby names might have a male energy, but in reality, it’s a strong name with cosmic potential.

 Mei Tai Baby Carrier for Newborns and Toddlers.
 Stockist: Okrosh (Ships from Ukraine)

 An English occupational surname meaning ‘keeper of the park’, this name will suit a naturalist down to the dirt.

 Originally a surname that may have derived from a town name, Paxton is a classy name for either gender.

 Thought to mean ‘head’ or ‘top’ in Welsh, this unusual name was held by Gossip Girl actor Penn Badgley.

 These neutral baby names are coming back into fashion!